-Mount Mary University is authorized under federal law to support individuals for F-1 Student visa status and to enroll international students.
+Mount Mary University is authorized under federal law to support individuals for F-1 Student visa status and to enroll international students in certain programs.
 Mount Mary University is not authorized to provide support for J-1 Scholar visas.
 International students need to apply as a full-time, first-year, transfer or post-baccalaureate student fulfilling the requirements previously listed.